 Can Crisis Text Counseling Really Help Someone?

-Professional counseling can be a great tool for people who are dealing with a mental health issue, but what if it isn’t an option in your area, or if you can’t afford the fees?
-Thankfully, technology has brought about some changes in the ways that people can access help in the form of online counseling and, more recently, text counseling.
-But can text counseling services really help someone?
+Professional counseling can be a great tool for dealing with a mental health issue, but what if it isn’t an option in your area or if you can’t afford the fees?
+Technology has brought about some changes in how people can help in online counseling and, more recently, text counseling.

 How Does Crisis Text Counseling Work?

 Using a crisis text line is quite simple.
 After you pick the service you’d like to use, you initiate a conversation through their text line.
 Depending on how many people are using the service at that time, you may have to wait a bit before being connected to a crisis counselor.
-Once you are connected to a crisis counselor, they will introduce themselves and ask questions about yourself and your situation.
-The crisis counselor will help you examine your feelings, engage with you in an empathetic way, and actively listen to what you have to say.
-You don’t have to answer anything that you don’t want to, and you can end the conversation with the crisis counselor whenever you want to.
+Once connected, a crisis counselor will introduce themselves and ask questions about you and your situation.
+The crisis counselor can then help you examine your feelings, engage with you in an empathetic way, and actively listen to what you have to say.
+You don’t have to answer anything that you don’t want to, and you can end the conversation whenever you want to.

-The Benefits of Crisis Text Counseling
+The Benefits Of Crisis Text Counseling

-Another benefit of using a crisis text line is being able to put your words down in written form, rather than having to speak them aloud.
-Not only is this more comfortable for some people, but writing makes you slow down and think about what you want to say.
-It requires more thought, and can often help people consider their feelings more fully as they decide how best to express them to their crisis counselor.
-This is especially true for young people, who are typically more likely to text someone rather than call them.
+Another benefit of using a crisis text line is putting your words down in written form rather than speaking them aloud.
+Writing is more comfortable for some people, and writing makes you slow down and think about what you want to say.
+It requires more thought and can often help people consider their feelings more fully as they decide how best to express them to their crisis counselor.
+This is especially true for young people, who are typically more likely to text someone than call them.
 Because it is a form of communication that they are more comfortable with, text counseling can be more appealing and easier.

 5 Different Crisis Text Line Options

-As we stated before, you do not have to be in an actual crisis to utilize a text crisis line.
+As stated before, you do not have to be in an actual crisis to utilize a text crisis line.
 These services’ trained crisis counselors can help with any mental health concern whenever you need to talk to someone.
-These services can also be helpful for people with friends or family members that are experiencing a crisis, or symptoms of depression, anxiety, domestic violence, abuse, addiction, or many other issues.
+They can also help people with friends or family members experiencing a crisis, symptoms of depression, anxiety, domestic violence, abuse, addiction, or many other issues.

-- The Trevor Project
+The Trevor Project

 The Trevor Project is a crisis intervention hotline specifically aimed at LGBTQ+ youth that offers crisis counselors via text 24 hours a day, seven days a week.
-The organization added a crisis text line in order to better serve young people in the LGBTQ+ community that needed help.
+The organization added a crisis text line to serve young people in the LGBTQ+ community that needed help.
 An outside evaluation of The Trevor Project’s programs found that 63 percent of people that utilized their text option did so because they thought it would be easier to “be themselves” when discussing their problems with a crisis counselor via text instead of in a traditional therapy session.

-- Crisis Text Line
+Crisis Text Line

 Crisis Text Line assists anyone who is experiencing a crisis, depression, anxiety, and more.
 They also have crisis counselors available 24 hours a day, seven days a week, and serve all people who need help.
 Users can text the Crisis Text Line to speak with a trained crisis counselor who will “bring texters from a hot moment to a cool calm through active listening and collaborative problem-solving.”